The Benefits of Zen Meditation

-Zen meditation is extremely beneficial for us in more ways than one.
-Besides enhancing spiritual growth, it promotes the physical and mental well being of an individual.
+Zen meditation or zazen is extremely beneficial in many ways.
+Besides enhancing spiritual growth, it promotes the physical and mental well-being of an individual.

 Since a huge number of people all over the world have benefitted immensely from meditation, they can recount their stories and tell you how meditation transformed them totally by lifting them to a different plane spiritually and mentally.
-And though there is no doubt about the fact that mediation has its spiritual and mental benefits, this is not all that mediation can give you.
-Besides the aforementioned gains, you get rewarded by way of better physical health as well.
+And though there is no doubt about the fact that mediation has its spiritual and mental benefits, this is not all that meditation can give you.
+Besides the gains mentioned above, you get rewarded by way of better physical health as well.

 Regular Zen meditation also helps you sleep more peacefully and deeply.
-Sleeping peacefully is extremely important for the body since it is during this stage of rest that the muscles repair themselves.
+Sleeping peacefully is vital for the body since it is during this stage of rest that the muscles repair themselves.

 Studies conducted in the past have proved that Zen meditation helps improve the immune system of the body.
 And a better immunity means that you fall sick less often due to minor infections and ailments like common cold, flu, bad throats, etc.

 Zen meditation helps reduce pain and also sensitivity to it.
 It is not that those who meditate do not feel the pain.
-They do, because they are human after all.
-But Zen mediation teaches them how to cope up with it and they do not dwell on it much due to which they are able to deal with pain in a more dignified manner.
+They do because they are human after all.
+But Zen meditation teaches them how to cope up with it and they do not dwell on it much due to which they can deal with pain in a more dignified manner.